open-contracting/standard/docs/schema/merging.md

 ### Discarded fields

 In the release schema, `"omitWhenMerged": true` is declared on fields that must be discarded during merging.
-These are presently: `id`, `date` `publisher` and `tag`.
+These are presently: `id`, `date`, `publisher` and `tag`.

 * For a compiled release:
-  * Both the fields and their values are discarded, because they are metadata about the individual releases; the compiled release replaces these with its own metadata.
+  * Both the fields and their values are discarded, because they are metadata about the individual releases.
+The compiled release replaces these with its own metadata, as described below.
 * For a versioned release:
   * The fields are discarded, but their values are moved, as described below, in order to indicate from which releases each other field value is taken.